KineBergseth/KYC/README.md

 ### Running the code

-Navigate to the server folder and type
+Navigate to this project's root directory and type
 ```
 npm start
 ```